ome/omero-documentation/omero/developers/Web/CreateApp.rst

 -----------------

 The `minimal_webapp code <https://github.com/ome/omero-web-apps-examples/tree/master/minimal-webapp>`_
-is well documented to explain how the app is working.
+is well-documented to explain how the app is working.
 Briefly, the app supports a single URL defined in ``minimal_webapp/urls.py`` which maps to the ``index`` function within ``minimal_webapp/views.py``.
 This uses the connection to